Income tax in Malaysia for beginners: How to get started

 What is MTD/PCB deduction in Malaysia?

-MTD (Monthly Tax Deductions) or PCB (Potongan Cukai Bulanan) is a monthly tax deduction automatically deducted from your salary and paid to LHDN by your employer.
+MTD or PCB (Potongan Cukai Bulanan) is a monthly tax deduction automatically deducted from your salary and paid to LHDN by your employer.

 Think of MTD as "pre-paying" your tax throughout the year: